Edwin Roper Loftus Stocqueler: Early life

 Edwin Roper Loftus Stocqueler was born on 18 November 1829 in “The Bee-Hive”. in Bombay, India, to Joachim Hayward Stocqueler and Jane (née Spencer).
 He was baptized at St Thomas's Church, Bombay on 31 December 1829.
-The Roper name probably came from his father’s friendship with Henry Roper, later Sir Henry, Chief Justice of Bombay.
+The Roper name probably came from his father’s friendship with Henry Roper.
 No documented source has been found for the Loftus name, although it has been claimed that a Lord William Loftus was a godfather.

 Edwin travelled from Bombay to England and back to Calcutta with his mother when he was three.
-In early 1836 they sailed to Liverpool on the Bombay Packet, probably for Edwin to start school in England.
+In early 1836 they sailed to Liverpool on the Bombay Packet.
 The 1841 census shows that Edwin was at Rectory House School, Ealing which was said to have been as famous as Eton or Harrow and "the best public school in England".
 The reputation of this school could well be the basis for part of the incorrect assertion that he was “educated at Eton and Trinity College, Cambridge”.

 Edwin received some of his art training at an early age.
 In a letter, much later, to the Editor of the Bendigo Advertiser Stocqueler stated that “Mr. Phaey, R.A. (since secretary to the London Art Union) refused when I was twelve years old to take any salary for teaching me drawing, for, said he ‘He can draw as well as I can.’”
 This perhaps indicates that “Mr Phaey” (actually Mr Fahey) was giving art lessons at Rectory House School at the time.